-(1782 London – 1875 same place) attributed; Portrait of an elderly gentleman of distinguished appearance, beautifully drawn, expressive, characterizing, a realistic portrait of a gentleman sitting in an armchair.
-Probably a depiction of the famous English engineer and principal founder of the railway system, George Stephenson (1781–1848), whom Pickersgill also portrayed around 1845.
-Pickersgill is one of the most significant portraitists of his time, and the most prominent figures sat for him as models.
-The National Portrait Gallery in London owns 16 original paintings by the artist in its collection.
+(1782 London – 1875 ibid.) attributed; Portrait of a dignified old gentleman, beautifully painted, expressive, characteristic, realistic portrait of a gentleman seated in an armchair.
+Likely a depiction of the renowned English engineer and principal founder of the railway system, George Stephenson (1781-1848), whom Pickersgill also portrayed around 1845.
+Pickersgill is one of the most significant portraitists of his time, with the most notable personalities sitting for him as models.
+The National Portrait Gallery in London holds 16 original paintings by the artist in its collection.
 Oil on canvas; 104.5 cm x 87 cm.
-In a frame.
-Attributed to Henry William Pickersgill (1782–1875).
+Framed.
+Attributed to Henry William Pickersgill (1782-1875).
 Oil on canvas.

 F. Hoisser